dotnet/AspNetCore.Docs/aspnetcore/blazor/includes/security/troubleshoot.md

 1. Delete all of the files in the deployment folder on the server prior to redeploying the app.

 > [!NOTE]
-> Use of package versions that are incompatible with the app's targeted framework isn't supported.
-For more information on a package, use the [NuGet Gallery](https://www.nuget.org) and [FuGet Package Explorer](https://www.fuget.org).
+> Use of package versions incompatible with the app's target framework isn't supported.
+For information on a package, use the [NuGet Gallery](https://www.nuget.org) or [FuGet Package Explorer](https://www.fuget.org).

 ### Run the Server app